Do you want to start breakfast restaurant business?

 3.2 Why the Business is being started

 Throughout his career, Mr. Vent has strived for introducing traditional foods to the fast-food loving younger generation.
 He is strictly against fast-food because of the nutritional deficiency caused by them and the artificial materials used in them.
 He has also raised this concern in various talk shows to several media outlets.
-Finally, he has made his mind for opening a breakfast restaurant for fulfilling his dream of the revival of traditional nutritious foods in America.
+Finally, he has made his mind for opening a bed and breakfast business plan for fulfilling his dream of the revival of traditional nutritious foods in America.

 3.3 How the Business will be started